LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 History Note:	Authority G.S.
 84-17; 84-21; 84-23;
 Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 6.1	VOLUNTARY PRO BONO PUBLICO SERVICE
+## Rule 6.1	VOLUNTARY PRO BONO PUBLICO SERVICE
 Every lawyer has a professional responsibility to provide legal services to those unable to pay.
 A lawyer should aspire to render at least 50 hours of pro bono publico legal services per year.
 In fulfilling this responsibility, the lawyer should:
 (a)	provide a substantial majority of the 50 hours of legal services without fee or expectation of fee to:
 (1)	persons of limited means;
 (2)	charitable, religious, civic, community, governmental and educational organizations in matters that are designed primarily to address the needs of persons of limited means; or